kunyora/kunyora-website/docs/kunyora_tutorial.md

 * The calculator would need to save the name of the current user using a `post` request.
 * The calculator would need to add 2 numbers together by sending a `get` request with the 2 numbers as `database queries`

 Simple Right!!! , Yah!!!.
-Now lets dive in and see how we can accomplish this with `lasa-client`
+Now lets dive in and see how we can accomplish this with `kunyora`

 ### **Creating the restful backend with NodeJs**

 This part is now hosted on heroku.
-Just copy this url `https://www.test-lasa.herokuapp.com`, So you might want to skip.
+Just copy this url `https://www.test-kunyora.herokuapp.com`, So you might want to skip.
 However, if you are interested in checking out the implementation of your app on the server then read along.

 Let's create a simple restful backend in `nodeJs`.
 Note that this can be done in any server-side language of your choice as the same principles applies.
 We would be setting up an express server and setting up `CORS` with it in case you are on a different domain.